-You can also make a priority list on every day of your work in order to keep you goal-oriented and increase your drive to finish the work that needs to be done.
+You can also make a priority list every day of your work to keep you goal-oriented and increase your drive to finish the work that needs to be done.

 Check Your Sanity

 All of us, at some point in time, lose our sanity that hinders us from finishing what is needed to be done.
-In order to keep your sanity during these insane work hours, you have to finish the easiest or basics.
+To keep your sanity during these insane work hours, you have to finish the easiest or basics.

 And if you are losing motivation and the drive, always keep the end goal.
-These are the things you need to consider in order for you to achieve a successful business.
+These are the things you need to consider for you to achieve a successful business.

 Things to Avoid When Telecommuting